Deanery of Sumy: Romny

-The history of the Church of the Annunciation of the Blessed Virgin Mary in Sumy depicts an example of the persecution of the Roman Catholic Church in the Soviet Union.
+The history of the Church of the Annunciation of the Blessed Virgin Mary in Sumy depicts an example of the persecution of the Catholic Church in the Soviet Union.

 Likewise, the Church of the Immaculate Conception of the Virgin Mary in Romny underwent a similar test.
-For a short period after the 1917–1923 Russian civil war, the church, in Romanesque architectural style, was confiscated.
+For a short period after the 1917–1923 Russian Civil War, the church, in Romanesque architectural style, was confiscated.
 The chapel was subject to total destruction.
 Nothing remains of its existence but a strip of ruined wall, which in the past joined the chapel to the temple.
 The church was used for other purposes for decades (the Ministry of Education turned it over to the disposal of the polytechnic secondary school, which was housed on the premises.)

 The parish could be content with very little–open-air services were conducted by a priest who came from Sumy, across the street in the courtyard which belonged to a married couple who had become parishioners.
 To return the church to the ownership of the Holy See was a difficult task.
 However, Fr.
 Stanislav Tanatarov, appointed to Sumy in September 1999, always considered it possible, and at a special conference convened in Romny he proclaimed his aspiration to reconsecrate the church.
 He initially succeeded in reclaiming the church's first floor and then the ground floor, the minister's house, and other edifices.

 Konotop

-The Church of Our Lady of Fatima, third in the Roman Catholic Deanery of Sumy, has come a long way before a new Roman Catholic church was constructed in 2005 in Konotop in modern style and consecrated.
+The Church of Our Lady of Fatima, third in the Deanery of Sumy, has come a long way before a new Latin Catholic church was constructed in 2005 in Konotop in modern style and consecrated.

 Called Seven Winds by the local inhabitants, it is one of the town's sights owing to Jeff Woolthy, a young member of the Holy Apostles parish in Colorado Springs, USA.
 He made the donation to the Church of Our Lady of Fatima in memory of his prematurely deceased wife.
 The parish priest of Konotop is Fr.
 Zbignev.

 Shostka

-The center of the fourth parish, a chapel named in honour of St. Joseph, is currently located in a private home in Shostka.
+The center of the fourth parish, a chapel named in honour of Saint Joseph, is currently located in a private home in Shostka.
 Its parish priest is Fr.
 Thomas.